JuneStepp/OneLauncher/README.md

 - Password saving
 - Plugins, skins, and music manager
 - External scripting support for addons
-- Auto WINE setup for Linux
+- Auto WINE setup for Mac and Linux
 - Multiple clients support
 - *more*